What's New :

 • Long delays in the adoption process due to the involvement of several institutions (Judiciary, Executive, and Legislators) and lack of coordination among them.

-• The involvement of multiple stakeholders (Centre, States, CARA) makes the process complex
+• The engagement of various stakeholders (Centre, States, CARA) complicates the process.

 • Loopholes in the adoption system;